-- (a) Serve for a sexual assault victim or his/her written designee as the liaison between the Moorhead Police Department and a forensic laboratory. - (b) Facilitate requests for information made by a sexual assault victim or written designee. - (c) Provide an appropriate response to a victim's request for investigative data within 30 days. - (d) Develop a procedure allowing a sexual assault victim to request that their sexual assault examination kit be submitted to a forensic laboratory if the victim had not previously authorized such submission.
+- (a) Serve for a sexual assault victim or a sexual assault victim's written designee as the liaison between the Moorhead Police Department and a forensic laboratory. - (b) Facilitate requests for information made by a sexual assault victim or written designee. - (c) Provide an appropriate response to a victim's request for investigative data within 30 days. - (d) Develop a procedure allowing a sexual assault victim to request that the sexual assault examination kit be submitted to a forensic laboratory if the victim had not previously authorized such submission.